Mauricio Dubon Player Props: Astros vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff is seventh in MLB with a collective 9.4 strikeouts per nine innings.
+- The Phillies pitching staff is eighth in MLB with a collective 9.4 strikeouts per nine innings.

-- The Phillies' 4.60 team ERA ranks 21st across all league pitching staffs.
+- The Phillies have the 18th-ranked team ERA across all league pitching staffs (4.46).

-- Phillies pitchers combine to give up 25 home runs (one per game), the ninth-fewest in baseball.
+- The Phillies allow the ninth-fewest home runs in baseball (26 total, one per game).

-- Nola (1-2) takes the mound for the Phillies in his sixth start of the season.
-He's put together a 5.40 ERA in 28 1/3 innings pitched, with 22 strikeouts.
+- Wheeler (2-1) takes the mound for the Phillies in his sixth start of the season.
+He has a 4.72 ERA in 26 2/3 innings pitched, with 34 strikeouts.

-- In his last time out on Friday, the righty went seven innings against the Colorado Rockies, allowing three earned runs while surrendering four hits.
+- In his last appearance on Sunday, the righty threw six innings against the Colorado Rockies, giving up three earned runs while surrendering three hits.

+- The 32-year-old has put up an ERA of 4.72, with 11.5 strikeouts per nine innings, in five games this season.
+Opposing hitters have a .252 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.